How to Become a Teacher in Houston

 Teacher Certification Programs in Houston

-The Houston-area colleges and universities below offer teacher preparation programs approved by the Texas Education Agency.
+The Houston-area colleges and universities below offer teacher preparation programs approved by the TEA.
 These programs can prepare you for first-time certification or additional endorsements.
-You can read more about Texas teacher preparation programs on our Texas schools page.
+You can read more about Texas teacher preparation programs on our Texas education schools guide.

 Houston School District Steps for Becoming a Teacher

-The Houston Independent School District (HISD) requires all teacher candidates to have a bachelor’s degree and a teaching certificate, which is earned by completing an state-approved educator preparation program either as part of a bachelor’s program or as a separate program.
+The HISD requires all teacher candidates to have a bachelor’s degree and a teaching certificate, which is earned by completing an state-approved educator preparation program either as part of a bachelor’s program or as a separate program.
 You will then need to pass certification exams and apply for a teaching certificate.
 You can learn more about the various paths to certification in our certification section.
-Once you have a Texas teaching certificate, you will be able to apply for public school teaching jobs in Houston.
+Once you have a Texas teaching certificate, you can apply for public school teaching jobs in Houston.

 Step 1: Complete the online application for the Teacher Pool.

 The online application is the first step in securing a public school teaching job in Houston.
-You will be asked to provide information about your experience and education as well as submit an official transcript, your teaching certificate, references, cover letter, resume, and a math assessment.
-If your application is accepted, you will be entered into the school board Teacher Pool.
+You must provide information about your experience and education as well as submit an official transcript, your teaching certificate, references, a cover letter, a resume, and a math assessment.
+After acceptance, your profile is added to the Teacher Pool, allowing schools to review your application directly.

 Step 2: Apply for open teaching positions.

-Once you are in the Teacher Pool, you will be eligible to apply for open jobs in the job bank.
-Schools hire teachers directly in Houston; therefore, you will need to apply to each position you wish to be considered for.
+Once you are in the Teacher Pool, you are eligible to apply for open jobs in the job bank.
+Schools hire teachers directly in Houston; therefore, you will apply for each position you wish to be considered for.
 Schools will also be able to view your profile and contact you directly for an interview or offer invitations to relevant job fairs.
-There are three priority deadlines during the year to apply for open positions in the district.
+There are three priority deadlines each year to apply for open positions in the district.
 The earlier you can apply for positions, the better.

 Step 3: Interview for open positions.